define-private-public/PSRayTracing/README.rst

 ======================================================

 There were many parts of the code and can be rewritten and moved around with having the same computed result, but computed in a more efficient manner.
-I’m finding it a little hard to correctly explain how this works, so I think it would be best to go in and look at the code differences.
+I'm finding it a little hard to correctly explain how this works, so I think it would be best to go in and look at the code differences.
 In some places, I actually had the result of an ``if`` body computed right before that ``if``, hoping that the compiler would reorder instructions and pack computations together via auto-vectorization.
 This is what I did in a lot of ``*::hit()`` functions.